Cameroon

 Last year, we helped millions build lasting change

-Screened the vision of more than 42,000 children and provided no-cost eyeglasses to children who needed them.
+Screened the vision of nearly 5,000 students and distributed more than 1,000 eyeglasses to those who needed them.

-Provided nearly 5 million children under the age of 5 with twice annual vitamin A, protecting their vision and health.
+Provided more than 6 million children under the age of 5 with twice annual vitamin A, protecting their vision and health.

 Office opened: 1992